Analysis | Why Trump is once again claiming that he was spied upon in 2016

 Eventually, Trump’s loyal-until-almost-the-end attorney general William P. Barr appointed U.S. Attorney John Durham to serve as special counsel to investigate the Russia investigation.
 The Friday filing came from Durham, centered on his examination of a rumor that emerged shortly before the 2016 election in which it was alleged that there was a secret back-channel communication between a Russian bank, Alfa Bank, and a Trump Organization email server.

 When that allegation was first reported in October 2016, it was pretty obviously unfounded.
-I wrote about the various ways in which the idea didn’t pass the smell test, from the theoretical — why leave any trail at all if you’re trying to secretly communicate with Russia? — to the technical, given that the Trump server wasn’t controlled by Trump at all.
+I wrote about the various ways in which the idea didn’t pass the smell test, from the theoretical — why leave any trail at all if you’re trying to secretly communicate with Russia? — to the technical, given that the Trump Organization server wasn’t controlled by Trump at all.
 Others, like technologist Rob Graham, reached a similar conclusion: that this was probably just a glitchy side effect of marketing emails.

 Last year, Durham unveiled an indictment against an attorney named Michael Sussman centered on the Alfa Bank rumor.
-Durham claimed that Sussman had lied to an FBI official in September 2016 when trying to get the Bureau to investigate the connection, saying that he was not working for a specific client as he offered the tip.
+Durham claimed that Sussman had lied to an FBI official in September 2016 when trying to get the FBI to investigate the connection, saying he was not working for a specific client as he offered the tip.
 The allegation is that this was a false statement of the sort that tripped up various Trump allies during the Russia probe: that Sussman was, in fact, working for the campaign of Hillary Clinton.
 As journalist Marcy Wheeler has written, the criminal case is not terribly strong.

 The theory behind the Alfa Bank rumor is complicated.
 Sussman’s law firm, Perkins Coie, had been retained by Clinton’s campaign (leading it, separately, to engage the investigative firm Fusion GPS that later generated the infamous dossier of reports alleging a more robust connection between Russia and Trump’s team).
 An unidentified individual first noticed traffic between the Trump server and the Russian bank and brought it to an executive at a technology firm who had retained Perkins Coie and was working with Sussman.
 (Wheeler has an excellent timeline of all of this.)
-That triggered an effort to examine the scope of those connections, one that at least some of those involved in the research apparently understood to be an effort to create a jumping off point for further research that could bolster a Trump-Russia narrative.
+That triggered an effort to examine the scope of those connections, one that at least some of those involved in the research apparently understood to be an effort to create a jumping-off point for further research that could bolster a Trump-Russia narrative.
 (The tech executive, I’ll note, wasn’t sold on the Alfa-Trump link even back in August 2016.)
-Durham’s filing ties the campaign to Sussman and Sussman to the executive but it’s not explicitly argued that the probe flowed down from Clinton’s team — or up to it.
+Durham’s filing ties the campaign to Sussman and Sussman to the executive, but it’s not explicitly argued that the probe flowed down from Clinton’s team — or up to it.

 Remember that in July 2016, there was already attention focused on possible links between Trump and Russia.
 The prior month, Russian actors had been implicated in stealing material from the Democratic National Committee, material that was released by WikiLeaks at the end of July.
 Trump’s allies have in the past tried to point to the Clinton campaign’s focus on amplifying that connection as the trigger for the Russia probe when, in reality, that focus came only after the political conversation emerged.
 There’s no indication that the Alfa Bank probe preceded the Clinton campaign’s public discussion of possible Trump-Russia ties — and there was certainly reason to pay attention to a possible digital connection between the two.

 Now the technical stuff.
-At issue here are what are called domain name server (DNS) look-ups.
+At issue here are what are called domain name server (DNS) lookups.
 Traffic on the Internet is pushed around between points identified with Internet protocol (IP) addresses, strings of numbers that might be thought of like latitude and longitude in real-world positioning.
 In the real world, we don’t generally point people to latitude and longitude coordinates but to street addresses.
 On the Internet, we don’t generally go to IP addresses but domains.
-A DNS look-up converts a domain like washingtonpost.com to this newspaper’s actual webserver IP address.
+A DNS lookup converts a domain like washingtonpost.com to this newspaper’s actual Web server IP address.

 The traffic between Alfa Bank and the Trump email server — actually run by a company called Cendyn that does a lot of hospitality-industry marketing work — consisted of DNS lookups.
 The Alfa Bank server was trying to find domain information for trump-email.com (the domain at issue) and the lookups were being logged.

 It’s important here to know why those records might have been collected.
 An expert on the technology with whom I spoke on Monday explained that Internet service providers often allow third parties to collect domain name lookups because the information is useful for tracking bad actors on the Internet.
 If, for example, there are suddenly a number of lookups to we11sfargo.com, with ones replacing the Ls in the domain name, that might suggest some effort to redirect traffic away from the bank to some spoof site.
-Or organizations might similarly have a passive DNS collection process in place, so that they might know if there’s a sudden spike in lookups for unusual servers in, say, Russia — an early indication that maybe someone is trying to run a scam targeting employees.
+Or organizations might similarly have a passive DNS collection process in place so that they might know if there’s a sudden spike in lookups for unusual servers in, say, Russia — an early indication that maybe someone is trying to run a scam targeting employees.

 This brings us to the court filing that was submitted on Friday.
 In it, Durham extends his articulation of what allegedly happened as the Alfa Bank rumor was being developed behind closed doors.
 The key element of the document centers on the DNS data that was being looked at: